Self-care approaches compared: Find what works for you

 Key takeaways

-• Self-care is not one thing – it is a set of distinct approaches (physical, emotional, social, spiritual, preventive, reactive) that serve different purposes.
+• Self-care is not one thing.
+It is a set of distinct approaches (physical, emotional, social, spiritual, preventive, reactive) that serve different purposes.

 • The Self-Care Matching Matrix helps you identify which dimensions you are neglecting based on your current stressors and life stage.